PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 - Windows are represented as Python lists of Elements
 - Return values are an "event" such a button push and a list/dictionary of input values
-- The SDK calls collapse down into a single line of Python code that presents a custom GUI and returns values should you want that extreme of a single-line soluition
+- The SDK calls collapse down into a single line of Python code that presents a custom GUI and returns values should you want that extreme of a single-line solution
 - Elements are all classes.
 Users interact with elements using class methods but are not required to write their own classes
-- Allow keys and other identifiers be any format you want.
-Don't limit user to particular types needlessly.
+- Allow keys and other identifiers to be any format you want.
+Don't limit users to particular types needlessly.
 - While some disagree with the single source file, I find the benefits greatly outweigh the negatives

 #### Lofty Goals

 > Teach GUI Programming to Beginners

-By and large PySimpleGUI is a "pattern based" SDK.
+By and large, PySimpleGUI is a "pattern-based" SDK.
 Complete beginners can copy these standard design patterns or demo programs and modify them without necessarily understanding all of the nuts and bolts of what's happening.
 For example, they can modify a layout by adding elements even though they may not yet grasp the list of lists concept of layouts.

 Beginners certainly can add more `if event == 'my button':` statements to the event loop that they copied from the same design pattern.
 They will not have to write classes to use this package.

 > Capture Budding Graphic Designers & Non-Programmers

 The hope is that beginners that are interested in graphic design, and are taking a Python course, will have an easy way to express themselves, right from the start of their Python experience.
-Even if they're not the best programmers they will be able express themselves to show custom GUI layouts, colors and artwork with ease.
+Even if they're not the best programmers they will be able to express themselves to show custom GUI layouts, colors and artwork with ease.

 > Fill the GUI Gap (Democratize GUIs)

 There is a noticeable gap in the Python GUI solution.
 Fill that gap and who knows what will happen.
-At the moment, to make a tradiional GUI window using tkinter, Qt, WxPython and Remi, it takes much more than a week, or a month of Python education to use these GUI packages.
+At the moment, to make a traditional GUI window using tkinter, Qt, WxPython, and Remi, it takes much more than a week, or a month of Python education to use these GUI packages.

 They are out of reach of the beginners.
 Often WAY out of reach.
-And yet, time and time again, beginners that say they JUST STARTED with Python will ask on a Forum or Reddit for a GUI pacakage recommendation.
-9 times out of 10 Qt is recommended.  (smacking head with hand).
+And yet, time and time again, beginners that say they JUST STARTED with Python will ask on a Forum or Reddit for a GUI package recommendation.
+9 times out of 10 Qt is recommended.
+(Smacking head with hand).
 What a waste of characters.
-You might as well have just told them, "give up".
+You might as well have just told them, "give up."

 > Is There a There?

-Maybe there's no "there there".  ***Or*** maybe a simple GUI API will enable Python to dominate yet another computing discipline like it has so many others.
+Maybe there's no "there there."  ***Or*** maybe a simple GUI API will enable Python to dominate yet another computing discipline like it has so many others.
 This is one attempt to find out.
 So far, it sure looks like there's PLENTY of demand in this area.

 # Getting Started with PySimpleGUI